bilke/Craft-Docs/source/index.rst

-Blocks Docs Home
+Craft Docs Home
 ================

-Thanks for helping us test out Blocks!
+Thanks for checking out Craft!
 We’re extremely thrilled to be getting it into your hands, and we hope you’re excited too.

 State of the Docs
 -----------------

-The documentation is by no means thorough at this point.
-Fleshing them out will be one of the primary focuses throughout the duration of the beta.
-Expect them to get better and better as time goes on.
+The documentation is by no means complete yet, and we’re constantly adding more to it.

-If you have any comments, suggestions, or find an error, please post on `Blocks Support <https://support.blockscms.com/index.php?pg=request&xCategory=1>`_, and we’ll look into it right away.
+If you have any comments, suggestions, or find an error, please `email us <mailto:support@buildwithcraft.com>`_, and we’ll look into it right away.

+The source of the docs is also up on `GitHub <https://github.com/pixelandtonic/Craft-Docs>`_.
+Feel free to fork them and submit changes via a pull request.

 Table of Contents
 -----------------